RIT-EVT/BMS/docs/source/srs.rst

 The purpose of this document is to detail the software requirements and constraints for the firmware of the Dirt Electric Vehicle Battery Management System (DEV1 BMS).
-This document will go into detail on the requirements necessary for the system as well as detailing the contrains that the system will be under.
+This document will go into detail on the requirements necessary for the system as well as detailing the constraints that the system will be under.
 The intention is that this document will provide a means to holistically express the needs to the DEV1 BMS system.